augmentedfabricationlab/fabtory_fabrication_control/README.md

  Then push the new moveit config files via:

     git add --all
+    git commit -a
     git push origin master

  to the remote repository.

  * __Moveit setups for Docker images__: The newly created moveit_config setups should be copied from the [robotic_setups](https://github.com/augmentedfabricationlab/robotic_setups.git) to the [robotic_setups_description](https://github.com/augmentedfabricationlab/robotic_setups_description.git) repository and pushed to the master.
 This repo is the one from which the Dockerfile will pull, when building a new image.
 For planning and control of ABB robots, we additionally use the remote images `ros-abb-planner` as a base drawn from the [gramaziokohler docker hub organization](https://hub.docker.com/u/gramaziokohler).

  * __rosbridge between two machines__: When ROS should be connected between two machines via Ethernet (and not via localhost), the ROS MASTER and IPP should be changed via:

     nano ~/.bashrc